bcomnes/psu-ta-website/index.md

 Hi, you have found my PSU website.
 I am a graduate PhD student in the physics department.
 I also have a personal website located at [bret.io](http://www.bret.io/).

+## Currently:

+I am working at [PSU's OIT ARC](http://www.pdx.edu/arc/academic-and-research-computing) for the summer.
+I can also be found in and around SRTC at times.

 ## Classes I TA:
 *   None this summer :(  Hopefully the fall.